Gloversville, New York: Education

 Gloversville falls entirely within the Gloversville Enlarged School District All of Gloversville ESD's schools are within city limits, with the exception of Meco Elementary, which is in the Town of Johnstown within 0.5 mi of the city's western border.
 Nearby Fulton–Montgomery Community College is located in the Town of Johnstown.

 Transportation

 The city owns and operates the Gloversville Transit System (GTS).
 GTS runs bus service in the City of Gloversville, as well as the cities of Johnstown and Amsterdam.

 Trailways serves a downtown terminal on West Fulton Street.

 Privately owned Glove City Taxi also operates in the cities of Gloversville and Johnstown.

 Sports

 Parkhurst field, formerly the A.J.&G. field, located on Harrison Street is home to the Gloversville Little League.
-As of November 2022, Parkhurst field is undergoing a multimillion-dollar renovation.
+As of November 2022, Parkhurst field is undergoing a multi-million-dollar renovation.

 Gloversville is also served by the Kingsboro Golf Course on the north side of the city.
-Kingsboro Golf Course is a 9-hole course with a restaurant and evet center on site.
+Kingsboro Golf Course is a 9-hole course with a restaurant and event center on site.
 In 2012, Pine Brook Golf Course, a 9-hole course near the south-west edge of the city closed.
-It's further development has been up in the air.
+Its further development has been up in the air.